-Center for Talent Development (CTD) at Northwestern University collaborated with Global Sports Business Academies to create the new CTD summer course, Sports Business & Entertainment Academy.
+Center for Talent Development (CTD) at Northwestern University collaborated with Derrick to create the new CTD summer course, Sports Business & Entertainment Academy.
 The course breaks away from general STEM offerings, and puts a focus on business education through the lens of sports.
 We recently caught up with Derrick and asked if he would share some of his insight into the industry.

 CTD: For our younger readers, do you have to play sports in order to have a successful career in sports business?